dtcenter/METexpress/container_deployment/README-INSTALL.md

 ### Reverse proxy interface
 traefik has a reverse proxy interface that can give you statistics, configuration information etc.
 - The reverse proxy interface has a user/password pre-set to user "**admin**" and password "**adminpassword**", you should change this by following the instructions in the traefik.toml file.

+### Using HTTP with no cert for testing
+It is possible to get traefik to work if you do not have a cert.
+There is an option in the configuration that allows you to specify a "**simple test environment**".
+This will require your server to resolve localhost, but it will not require SSL or certificates.
+If you specify "**simple test environment**" the tool suite entrypoints are
+* https://localhost/proxy for the reverse proxy dashboard (look at comments in traefik.toml and docker-compose.yml to enable)
+* https://localhost  for the top level landing page
+* https://localhost/appref   for an individual app (replace appref with the actual app reference.)

+Many of the remaining configurations are not applicable for the simple test environment and the configuration program will not ask about them.

 ##CERTS and SSL - IMPORTANT
 There are two ways to handle ssl.
 You can let traefik use lets-encrypt automatically to generate and store certs.